humdrum-tools/humdrum-documentation/guide/ch37/index.md

 label the \`A\' and \`B\' sections.
 In a sonata-allegro work, it may be useful to label the introduction, exposition, development, recapitulation, etc. Some works include explicitly notated labels.
-These labels may be traditional, e.g. \"Coda,\" or they may reflect programatic descriptions, such as the section entitled *Il canto degl\'uccelli* \[The song of the birds\] in Vivaldi\'s *The Four Seasons.*
+These labels may be traditional, e.g. "Coda," or they may reflect programatic descriptions, such as the section entitled *Il canto degl\'uccelli* \[The song of the birds\] in Vivaldi\'s *The Four Seasons.*